-Candidates are required to visit at hp.gov.in/hppsc to access the home page of the “ONLINE APPLICATION FILING SYSTEM”.
-Before filling up the form, the candidates are advised to read carefully the Notification/ Advertisement for the post(s)/Exam(s) and also ensure that he/she is eligible in terms of the conditions/provisions mentioned in the Advertisement/Notification.
+Candidates were required to visit at hp.gov.in/hppsc to access the home page of the “ONLINE APPLICATION FILING SYSTEM”.
+Before filling up the form, the candidates were advised to read carefully the Notification/Advertisement for the post(s)/Exam(s) and also to ensure that he/she was eligible in terms of the conditions/provisions mentioned in the Advertisement/Notification.

 The candidates are required to pay a fee either by depositing the money in any branch of PNB by cash or by using Visa / Master Card/ Credit / Debit Card.
 The detail of fee for respective categories is as under: